ashutosh2211/web-crawler/README.md

 ```

 An output file is also generated with the crawled and unvisited url's in the directory `outputs`
-with the filename as provided in the `-o` option
+with the filename as provided in the `-o` option.

+#### Graceful Termination
+- If the process is interrupted then the crawler threads ae stopped once they have finished
+their existing tasks and the results are displayed on the console and are written
+to the output file if that option was provided.
 ---
 ### Run tests
 ```